Garage Soup (Bone Broth for Leaky Gut)

 This drink is thought by many to be the number one thing you can consume to aid in healing your gut when it comes to food.
 However, I highly recommend this drink to everyone, because it is one of the most nutrient dense foods I have ever come across.
 This can only be made at home because store bought broth will not produce the same results.
 They often contain lab-produced meat flavor and lack the same amount of nutrients and minerals.

 When the broth is ready to eat, it smells absolutely delicious.
 HOWEVER…the process of making the broth is a little bit stinky.
 The smell is actually what led to us giving the broth a new name – Garage Soup.
 We found out the hard way that when the bones are soaking in the crock pot, the smell slowly fills the entire house.
 And it is strong.
 This problem is easily fixed though and should not discourage you from trying it out.
-My mom had the brilliant idea to leave the crock pot in the garage overnight while it was simmering.
-But no one remembered to tell Dad.
-He came in very puzzled one day and asked why on earth we were always making “soup” in the garage.
+I had the brilliant idea to leave the crock pot in the garage overnight while it was simmering.
+But no one remembered to tell my husband.
+He came home very puzzled one day and asked why on earth we were always making “soup” in the garage.

 This drink is extremely versatile.
 You can drink it as is, or add any different combination of spices.
 You can also use it as a base to make soup or add it into any recipe that calls for chicken broth.
 I like to drink it in the morning instead of coffee, and it makes me feel better the entire day!